mikeizbicki/ucr-cs100/textbook/tools/git/advanced-git/README.md

     git stash

-This will save your changes all the way back to the previous commit.
-This allows you to modify or add anything that you might need prior to committing your older changes.
+This will save your changes all the way back to the previous commit and will allow you to modify or add anything that you might need, prior to committing your older changes.

-To replace your changes you can use the following command:
+To replace your changes, you can use the following command:

     git stash pop